code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-17-spring-jms-integration-example.md

 }
 {% endhighlight %}

-## 7. Testing the JMS listener
+## 7. Testing Spring JMS Integration Example

 We change the existing test case to check if different Spring Integration JMS components work.

 To get hold of the _ProducingChannel_, we auto-wire the `ApplicationContext` and use the `getBean()` method.

-We then create a for loop in which we sent 10 messages to the <var>'integration.q'</var> queue using the channel's `send()` method.
-Note that we set the destination by adding a message header `Map` which contains the `JmsHeaders.DESTINATION` value which corresponds to the destination name.
+We then create a for loop in which we sent 10 messages to the <var>integration.q</var> queue using the channel's `send()` method.
+Set the destination by adding a message header `Map` which contains the `JmsHeaders.DESTINATION` value which corresponds to the destination name.

 The messages should arrive via the _ConsumingChannel_ in the `CountDownLatchHandler` where the `CountDownLatch` is lowered from its initial value of <var>10</var>.

-We check if the 10 messages have been receive by asserting that the `CountDownLatch` value is equals to <var>0</var>.
+We check if all the messages have been received by asserting that the `CountDownLatch` value equals to <var>0</var>.

 {% highlight java %}
 package com.codenotfound.jms;